randomblts/react/README.md

 // code can call setTheme(blueTheme) and theme will change.
 ```

-### 13. Functional & class component mapping
+### 13. Function & class component mapping
-While we know we should be using functional component, it is good to know how to map the lifecycle of class component over to functional component:
+While we know we should be using function component, it is good to know how to map the lifecycle of class component over to function component:

 - componentDidMount
 ```javascript